basnijholt/adaptive-lighting/README.md

 ##### Zigbee2MQTT
 Please read the [Zigbee2MQTT FAQ](https://www.zigbee2mqtt.io/guide/faq/)

-(coming soon): A guide on configurating the best options for zigbee2mqtt configuration with Adaptive Lighting.
+(coming soon): A guide on configuring the best options in Zigbee2MQTT for use with Adaptive Lighting.

 ### :rainbow: Light Colors Not Matching